marcusvinicius178/navigation2/README.md

-# Links relevant to fix our issue with Velodyne communication:
+# Relevant Links to fix our issue with Velodyne communication:

 [Real Robot with NAV2 and Lidar](https://www.youtube.com/watch?v=jkoGkAd0GYk)